benoitguigal/reactive-bird/README.md

 - Support for OAuth sign-in flow
 - Successful calls returns scala wrapper types.
 Default wrapper types are provided for Tweets, User, Entities and Places but you can provide your owns if necessary.
 - Twitter errors are returns as subtypes of `TwitterError`
-- Support for rate limiting, paging and cursoring (yet to come)
+- Support for paginating timelines and navigating collections

 ### Get Twitter-Spray